Everything you need to know about clearing at RepoClear

 Mutualised Default Funds are calibrated monthly and tested daily to be sufficient to withstand the default of the two Clearing Members giving rise to the largest losses calculated under scenarios of extreme conditions.
 Default Funds have a floor and a cap to ensure minimum levels of protection and avoid over-mutualisation.

-Clearing Member contributions are subject to a minimum amount and re-calibrated monthly in proportion to the risk they introduce.
+Clearing Member contributions are subject to a minimum amount and recalibrated monthly in proportion to the risk they introduce.

-- MTS Italy for the Italian debt
+- MTS for the cash and repo trades eligible securities of the Italian debt